ilioscio/bethanyWeb/README.md

 ```

 **The files you'll edit most often are `index.html`, `about.html`, and `contact.html`.**
-The `css/` and `js/` folders control how things look and behave — it's best to leave
+The `css/` and `js/` folders control how things look and behave, it's best to leave
 those alone unless you're confident making design changes.

 ---

 ## How to Edit the Website

-The easiest way to make changes is directly on GitHub's website — no downloads,
+The easiest way to make changes is directly on GitHub's website, no downloads,
 no software, no technical setup required.
 All you need is a free GitHub account
 and a web browser.